A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 } ::install_github("sekulovskin/easybgm",

-We simly perfrom the analysis as follows:
+We now simply perform the analysis as follows:

 library(easybgm)